Spectacles: an important part of you

 Buying frames

 Patients nearly always find the frame they want from our extensive range and we get new frames in very regularly, so our range is constantly being updated.
+These include the exclusive hand-painted Ronit Furst eyewear, as described above.
 We also hold extensive catalogues giving us access to thousands of other frames, which can be ordered on approval.
-In the very unlikely event that you do not find the frame that you require in our range, then if you buy it elsewhere we can arrange to have lenses put into the frame.
+In the very unlikely event that you do not find the frame that you require in our range, if you purchase a frame elsewhere we can arrange to have lenses put into the frame.

 Continuity of service